 That’s why you need a global integration framework.
 You can greatly reduce the workload of payment processes by tracking profit and issuing payments on a single platform.

-Looking for an affiliate marketing software to manage all your campaigns, affiliates, and payments in one place?
-Check out Scaleo – 14 days free trial – no credit card required.
+Looking for affiliate marketing software to manage all your campaigns, affiliates, and payments in one place?
+Check out Scaleo – 14 day free trial – no credit card required.